ankit986/portfolio/README.md

 I like making new connections and learning new things by sharing knowledge.

 For any new project ping me, I always like to work on new ideas.

+To setup this project in your System
+Simply fork this project and then clone it

+    - install all dependencies by
+    - npm install

+    - start the project by
+    - npm start